kora-projects/kora-docs/mkdocs/docs/en/index.md

 Framework is written in Java and has its own dependency container with inversion of control that works at compile time.
-Kora is a cloud-oriented server framework and offers many modules for quickly building applications such as [HTTP server](documentation/http-server.md), [Kafka](documentation/kafka.md) consumers, database abstraction in the form of [repositories](documentation/database-common.md), telemetry for all modules, resilient module and much more.
+Kora is a cloud-oriented server framework and offers many modules for quickly building applications such as [HTTP server](documentation/http-server.md), [Kafka](documentation/kafka.md) consumers, database abstraction in the form of [repositories](documentation/database-common.md), telemetry and metrics for modules according to `OpenTelemetry` standard, resilient module and much more.

 `Performance` - Kora generates high-performant code at compile time, avoiding the use of Reflection API in runtime, avoiding dynamic proxies, implements thin fine-grained abstraction, free aspects,